dukimi/locationcopy/README.md

 **z-value: z%.2f**
 **World Name: worldName**

-"worldName" represents the world.
-If you want to display the world, use this.
+"worldName" represents the world name.
+If you want to display the world name, use this.
 If you do not want the world name to be included in the copied field, remove "worldName".

 ----------------
 ### How to set up "Advanced" mode (LocationCopy 1.1.0 - 1.1.3)
 “%.nf” in advanced settings, "n" represents the number of decimal places.
 It is set to 2 by default and you can adjust this number.
 If you enter 0, only integer value will appear.

-"%s" represents the world.
-If you want to display the world, use this.
+"%s" represents the world name.
+If you want to display the world name, use this.
 If you do not want the world name to be included in the copied field, remove "%s".

 But be careful.
 If incorrect values ​​are entered in advanced mode, Minecraft may crash when copying the location!
 If an incorrect value is assigned, it will be restored to its original state when switching to another mode and then setting it back to advanced mode.